Toooomey/primal-gym/README.md

 The project was deployed on GitHub Pages using the following steps To deploy a project I had to:

-* Log in to GitHub and find the repository [Primal-gym](https://github.com/Toooomey/primal-gym) then click to deploy.
+* Log in to GitHub and locate the repository [primal-gym](https://github.com/Toooomey/primal-gym) then click to deploy.
 * Go to the `Settings` menu then click the GitHub Pages section
 * Find source and select `Master Branch`
 * The page should automatically refresh
->  This will now display in a green container - Your site is published at https://toooomey.github.io/primal-gym/
+>  This then displays your site is published at - https://toooomey.github.io/primal-gym/

-To run localy:
+## Forking a repository

+We fork a repoistory so we can make an exact copy of the original so we can alter or make ammendments which do not affect the original repository.
+To do this:

-* Log in to GitHub and click on repository to download ([MP1](https://github.com/marcin-kli/MP1))
+* Log in to GitHub and locate the repository [primal-gym](https://github.com/Toooomey/primal-gym) then click to deploy.
-* select `Code` and click Download the ZIP file.
-* after download you can extract the file and use it in your local environment
+* Locate the `Fork` button
+* Click to create a copy of the original repository

 Alternatively you can [Clone](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository) or [Fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo)